Enalean/tuleap-documentation-en/languages/en/user-guide/trackers/usage/artifact-update.rst

 **Notification by @ mention**

 While writing comments, you can mention somebody by typing ``@`` and their Tuleap username.
 For example: ``@admin``.
-After typing three or four letters, an auto-completer should appear and suggest users matching what was written after the ``@``.
+After typing three or four letters, an auto-completer appears and suggests users matching what was written after the ``@``.
 When you submit the comment, each mentioned user will receive an :ref:`e-mail notification <at_mention_notification>`, unless they do not have permission to see the artifact.

 This also works if you edit an existing comment: people mentioned will receive an e-mail notification about the change of the comment.